 The advantages of a hotel hot spot are:

-• The internet at these locations tends to be more reliable although don’t expect fast-speed.
+- The Internet at these locations tends to be more reliable although don’t expect fast-speed Cuba Wi-Fi.

 Many of these hotels will require that you buy something, like a drink at the bar, before they agree to sell you a card.
 This is fine.
 You just sit at the bar having a daiquiri or a mojito while you chew up your internet time and chat up the locals.

-The other option for hot spots are the public parks in the bigger cities.
+The other option for Cuba Wi-Fi hot spots is using Wi-Fi found in public parks in the bigger cities.
 Any local will point them out to you.
 In Havana these spots are in the most popular and trafficked areas like Havana Vieja, the busy streets of La Rampa and San Rafael and the Malecon (Havana sea wall).

 Other popular cities like Trinidad, Santiago, Viñales, Cienfuegos and Varadero have hot spots too and you won’t have difficulty finding them.
 The service can be spotty.
 Sometimes you’ll try to log on and it will take so long that you’ll assume it’s not working.
 Be patient.

-As of the summer of 2017 some casas particulares have been granted permission to have Wi-Fi.
-The assumption is that Wi-Fi availability will continue to grow in Cuba.
+As of the summer of 2017, some casas particulares have been granted permission to have Wi-Fi.
+The assumption is that Cuba Wi-Fi availability will continue to grow.

 Here is a list of places where you can access the internet on the island.
 The number of hot spot locations is constantly growing but this should get you started.